oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         ]]
 ```
 * FieldID and FieldName values MUST be unique within a type definition.
-* If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.
+* If BaseType is Array or Record, FieldID MUST be the ordinal position of the field within the type, numbered consecutively starting at 1.
 * If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
-* FieldType MUST be a Simple type, ArrayOf, MapOf, or a Defined type.
+* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a Defined type.
 * If FieldType is not a JADN Type, FieldOptions MUST NOT contain any TypeOption.
-* ItemValue MAY be any string, but the Enumerated type is often used to hold FieldID/FieldName pairs.
+* ItemValue MAY be any string or MAY be constrained to hold a valid FieldName.

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).
-Some extensions (e.g., [Derived Enumerations](#333-derived-enumerations), [Pointers](#335-pointers))
+The [Derived Enumerations](#333-derived-enumerations) and [Pointers](#335-pointers) TypeOptions are extensions
-require the Fields element be empty.
+that supply field definitions and require Fields to be empty.

+This structure allows each type definition to be treated as a graph node with minimal JADN-specific
+knowledge.
+Node name (TypeName), edge names (FieldID/FieldName), and edge endpoints (FieldType) are
+found at fixed positions.
+Other positions can be ignored when reading and filled with empty values
+when creating a node.
+Data such as multiplicity and link options can be used enrich a graph if
+recognized by the application.

 ### 3.1.1 Name Formats
 JADN does not restrict the syntax of TypeName and FieldName, but naming conventions can aid readability of specifications.